 The next day we met a few other craftsmen in the town (as well as a barber with a partridge in a TV) before heading south to find the ruined Behramşah Complex and Kalehisar, a jagged peak in the otherwise low rolling hills of southern Çorum.

 I think we easily romanticize the “living off the land” lifestyle without realizing how hard it really is.
-You can see it in how early a shepherd looks old, or how ancient a woman of sixty will look if she’s spent her whole life hauling wood and water, planting crops, making cheese, and weaving and sewing.
-While the mountain air is better than the city, the cooking fire fills the house with smoke.
-I sinscerely hope this project brings new life and opportunity to this beautiful place!
+You can see it in how early a shepherd looks old, or how ancient a woman of sixty will look if she’s spent her whole life hauling wood and water, planting crops, making cheese, weaving and sewing.
+While the mountain air is better than the city air, the cooking fire fills the house with smoke.
+I sincerely hope this project brings new life and opportunity to this beautiful place!

 While we knew there was way too much to ever hope to see in one trip to Çorum we had to visit at least one of the major Hittite sites!
 So after the Roman Dam and a few rounds of tea we went to the nearby Hittite excavations of Alacahöyük and the Hittite era dam that has been in use for around 3300 years!
 The dam was closed but a local had given us a tip and we found the gap in the fence to take a look around.
 The rule in Turkey seems to be that if you don’t have to climb the fence then you can feel free to go in.

-(please don’t do this with anything military related, you’ll probably be in jail for while if you do!)
+(Please don’t do this with anything military related, you’ll probably be in jail for awhile if you do!)